menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_assigning_organs_test.md

     - Navigate to the profile of a patient who has a donated organ assigned to them
     - Go to the receiving organs tab
     - Attempt to deregister the assigned organ
-    - Verify that the warning confirmation shows up
+    - Verify that the warning alert shows up

 3. Deregistering an assigned organ (donator POV)
     - Log in as an admin or clinician
     - Navigate to the profile of a patient who is donating an organ that has been assigned
     - Go to the donating organs tab
     - Attempt to deregister the assigned organ
-    - Verify that the warning confirmation shows up
+    - Verify that the warning alert shows up

 4. Check that correct receiver NHI displays
     - Log in as an admin or clinician